Why Are Cats Aggressive?

 Cats that have never been around humans who have exhibited positive behaviour toward them simply have no knowledge of how to act or behave.
 So, they go into defense mode and try to protect themselves.

-Abused by the Previous Household
+Abused by a Previous Household

 Many cats have been raised in previous homes that did not treat them in a respectful or positive way.
 The cat has been hit, tortured or treated in a manner that has impacted their ability to trust humans.